lifeSource-Hub/SimpleRPG/README.md

 ### Project Status ###

 There is very little that a user can actually do at this point, other than move around.
-Much of my time (perhaps too much) has been spent designed and refactoring, rather than adding new content.
 My current goal is to get a basic combat system working as soon as possible.

 ### Upcoming Features ###